CCMnet: A Software Package for Network Generation with Congruence Class Models: CCMnet Syntax and Diagnostics

-Before using a generated network for analysis, it is important to verify that the MCMC sampler has converged and that the resulting empirical distribution matches the theoretical specification. \pkg{CCMnet} provides two specialized functions for these purposes:
+Before using a generated network ensemble for analysis, it is important to investigate that the MCMC sampler has converged and that the resulting empirical distribution matches the target distribution specification $P_{\phi}(x|\theta)$ defined in the \code{sample_ccm}. \pkg{CCMnet} provides two specialized functions for these purposes:

-\begin{itemize} \item \code{sample_theoretical(ccm_sample, n_sim)}: Facilitates statistical verification by drawing \code{n_sim} independent samples directly from the theoretical distributions defined in the \code{sample_ccm} object.
-These samples are stored within the object and serve as a reference independent of the network MCMC process. \item \code{plot(ccm_sample, type = "trace")}: The \code{plot} method generates trace plots for the specified network statistics.
-This allows the user to visually inspect the mixing behavior of the MCMC chain and determine if the \code{burnin} parameter is sufficient to achieve stationarity. \end{itemize}
+\begin{itemize} \item \code{sample_target_distr(ccm_sample, n_sim)}: Facilitates statistical verification by drawing \code{n_sim} independent samples directly from the target distributions defined in the \code{sample_ccm} object.
+Unlike the MCMC algorithm, which generates actual graph structures, this function draws vectors of real values representing potential network summary statistics.
+Therefore, these draws serve as a reference to see if the network summary statistics from the networks generated by the MCMC algorithm align with the target distribution for the summary statistics. \item \code{plot(ccm_sample, target_distr = TRUE)}: The \code{plot} method generates plots for the specified network statistics.
+When \code{target_distr = TRUE}, the function allows the user to visually inspect the convergence, alignment, and mixing behavior of the MCMC chain in comparison to the target distribution and determine if adjustments are necessary. \end{itemize}

-Once the theoretical samples are generated, they can be visualized alongside the MCMC output using the \code{plot()} method:
+Once the target probability distribution samples are generated, they can be visualized alongside the MCMC output using the \code{plot()} method: